Cornerstone Paleo Diet Rules and 7 Keys for Success

 - Banana with almond butter

-- Salad – fill a large bowl with romaine lettuce or mixed greens, sliced cucumber, carrots, tomatoes, 3-5 oz canned tuna, drizzled with oil and vinegar dressing
+- Salad – fill a large bowl with romaine or mixed greens, sliced cucumber, carrots, tomatoes, canned tuna, drizzled with oil and vinegar dressing

-- Spaghetti Squash and tomato sauce: fill a bowl with cooked spaghetti sauce and top with tomato sauce and homemade turkey meatballs
+- Spaghetti Squash and tomato sauce: fill a bowl with cooked spaghetti sauce and top with tomato sauce and cooked turkey meatballs

 - Steamed broccoli

-- Side salad: olives, peppers, carrots, cucumbers, lemon and olive oil drizzled on top
+- Side salad: olives, peppers, carrots, cucumbers, lemon and olive oil vinaigrette dressing

 I’m told I can lose weight…

-You may have heard that the Paleo diet is a perfect option for your next weight loss plan as an athlete.
-This diet has become widely accepted by the CrossFit industry that has swept the world, as well as other areas of sports performance.
+You may have heard that the Paleo diet is perfect to be your next weight loss plan as an athlete.
+This diet has become widely accepted by the CrossFit industry that is sweeping the world, as well as other areas of sports performance.
 Medical professionals have also taken an interest in this diet for its profound impact on resolving disease, asthma symptoms, allergies, eczema, diabetes, high cholesterol, etc. throughout the world.

 The reason this diet has been shown to help people lose weight is really very simple.
 You’re eating real, fresh food that hasn’t been injected with chemicals or loaded with sugar.
-In other words, you are significantly decrease your body’s toxic burden and overall inflammation simply by eating pure food.
-The nutrients you take will have a direct impact on overall organ function and metabolism.
-A.K.A. the quality of your food can help to re-regulate your hormonal and metabolic reactions that have contributed to involuntary weight gain in the past.
+The nutrients you take will have a direct impact on all the “big players” in your body to optimally function better.
+Aka the quality of your food will quite literally change your hormonal and metabolic reactions that have caused the weight gain in the past.

 How to be Successful with the Paleo Diet